The Devil and Max Devlin: Reception

-The film was met with very negative reviews from critics, many of which were heavily critical of its satanic imagery and Cosby’s performance.
+The film was met with very negative reviews from critics, many of which were heavily critical of its satanic imagery and Cosby's performance.
 Vincent Canby of The New York Times wrote that the film "is neither the worst nor, certainly, the best of the lot."
 Variety wrote, "Though starting out well, film falls on its face fast, and never recovers."
 Gene Siskel of the Chicago Tribune was positive, giving the film three stars out of four and calling it "a surprising success.
 Newspapers have been filled with stories commenting of the demise of the Disney magic, but 'The Devil and Max Devlin' shows signs that someone is living in the 1980s on the Disney Burbank lot.
 This is a very funny little movie."
 Sheila Benson of the Los Angeles Times wrote, "Somewhere inside 'The Devil and Max Devlin' (citywide), a lively, well-thought-out script (by Mary Rogers) struggles against layers of Disneyfication ...
 Cosby, in an unsympathetic first for him, has nothing which stretches either his comedic or his acting gifts."
 Gary Arnold of The Washington Post wrote, "It's no fun at all watching a lumpy, glum Elliott Gould going through the motions of preying on a group of children before reforming himself with the foregone conclusion of a last-minute change of heart.
 The real self-image problem may exist at the Disney organization, which appears to be groping desperately for less innocuous story material."
-As of August 2019 the film holds an 17% score on Rotten Tomatoes based on 12 reviews.
+As of May 2024, the film holds an 17% score on Rotten Tomatoes based on 12 reviews.

-It was considered controversial for Disney, particularly for its darker subject material and Cosby’s portrayal of a villainous character.
-It was also not a sizable moneymaker for the studio; it came in 45th place in the yearly U.S. box office race with a $16,000,000 gross, but an August 1981 article in the New York Times quoted Ron W. Miller as saying that it lost money.
-Although the film also was one of the earliest in a series of PG films designed to modernize the studio's image, this had a reciprocal negative effect when they received angry letters from longtime supporters of the company who objected to the profanity in the dialogue, claiming that Walt Disney would never have allowed it.
+It was considered controversial for Disney, particularly for its darker subject material and Cosby's portrayal of a villainous character.
+It was also not a sizable moneymaker for the studio; it came in 45th place in the yearly U.S. box office race with a $16 million gross, but an August 1981 article in the New York Times quoted Ron W. Miller as saying that it lost money.
+Although the film also was one of the earliest in a series of PG-rated films designed to modernize the studio's image, this had a reciprocal negative effect when they received angry letters from longtime supporters of the company who objected to the profanity in the dialogue, claiming that Walt Disney would never have allowed it.
 In fact, he allowed characters to use the word "hell" in the feature films 20,000 Leagues Under the Sea, Sleeping Beauty, and 101 Dalmatians and depicted it as a place in the short cartoon Pluto's Judgement Day.
 This persuaded Disney to delve further into the idea of creating other labels to handle such family-unfriendly material, though it would be another three years before that actually happened.